 2) Alameda County Art Commission and the Alameda County Office for Education – conference for their annual San Fransisco Bay Area National Arts in Education week. #ArtIsEducationBecause

 We were supplied with the logo, were able to get into the museum at night to project image onto the wall. (note: if you are an artist learn Photoshop, we use it with all our projects in one way or another).
-Next day we colored in the logo while the museum was closed, fun, turned up the music, and Kaye Anderson on our Board of Directors helping out for the day.
+Next day we colored in the logo while the museum was closed, fun, turned up the music.

 Regarding costs: In the past with other projects we had sent in bids and more than often it’s too high and scares the client away.
 What we did this time was simply to ask what the clients budget was.
 They said $1,800… perfect.